2021 Moroccan general election

 General elections were held in Morocco on 8 September 2021 to elect 395 members of the House of Representatives.
-The National Rally of Independents led by Aziz Akhannouch won the most seats (102), a gain of 65 seats from the prior election.
-The liberal Authenticity and Modernity Party took second place with 87 seats, a net loss of 15 seats.
+The National Rally of Independents led by Aziz Akhannouch won the most seats (102), a gain of 65 seats from the previous election.
+The liberal Authenticity and Modernity Party took second place with 87 seats, a net loss of 15 seats compared to their tally in the 2016 elections.
 The centre-right Istiqlal Party gained 35 seats and took third place with 81 seats total.
 The governing Justice and Development Party suffered an electoral wipeout and won only 13 seats, a net loss of 112 seats for the party.